markus-wa/cs-demo-minifier/README.md

   -out path
         Output file path (default stdout)
   -server true/false
         Start a Webserver listening on Port 8080 instead.
-It accepts a demo as binary body.
+The resulting API, listening on POST '/', accepts a demo as binary body.
 By setting the x-freq header, the minification can be configured.
 When setting 'server' to true, all other parameters but 'httpPort' get ignored.
   -httpPort number